SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.imgflip.com/a734qr.jpg)

 ---
 We also made everyone fill feedback forms where they talked about their moderator, their teammates, and their experience.
 This was very interesting to read, but often incomplete because a lot of people didn't remember names.
-Feedback is cool because recruits feel like they affect the way the soc is run, and also allows the Debsoc to change course if something has been quite a hindrance.
+Feedback is cool because recruits feel like they affect the way the soc is run, and also because it allows the Debsoc to change course if something is shown to be a hindrance.

 ---
 ### Round 3